 Before beginning classes at PTTI, an applicant must provide the following documents (as appropriate to the individual applicant):

 If the applicant is unable to provide one or more of the above documents, the Admissions Office may allow the applicant additional time (up to thirty days after the start of classes) to obtain the appropriate documentation to get admissions in trade school.
-If the required documents are not submitted within this timeframe, the school may revoke the student’s acceptance, at the discretion of the Director of Education or the Director of Administration.
+If the required documents are not submitted within this timeframe, the school may revoke the student’s acceptance, at the discretion of the Director of Education or the Director of Administration

 Override Authority: The Director of Administration (or the President in the absence thereof) has the authority to override certain requirements (indicated above with an asterisk *) for purposes of allowing the student to start classes.

 Students who received their high school education through home-schooling must submit documentation appropriate under laws of the State in which the home-schooling occurred.

 Students will not be allowed to begin classes at PTTI without making satisfactory arrangements to pay for the trade program enrolled.
 Satisfactory arrangements may include a combination of methods, including financial aid (including Federal Pell grants, PHEAA Grants, federal student loans, and federal parent loans), veterans’ benefits, other outside aid, private education loans, payment plans, and/or personal payment (cash, check, money order or credit card)

 PTTI has kept the admissions process very simple but we do understand that there can be complications in getting through technical school admission and for that, we have a dedicated team that can assist a prospective student to arrange for documents, help in financial aid, and related admissions queries.